 (F) Record retention.

 The MCP and its subcontractors shall retain and safeguard all hard copy or electronic records originated or prepared in connection with the MCP's performance of its obligations under the provider agreement, including but not limited to working papers or information related to the preparation of reports, medical records, progress notes, charges, journals, ledgers, and fiscal reports, in accordance with applicable sections of the federal regulations, the Revised Code, and the Administrative Code.
 Records stored electronically must be produced at the MCP's expense, upon request, in the format specified by state or federal authorities.
-All such records must be maintained for a minimum of eight years from the renewal, amendment or termination date of the provider agreement, or in the event that the MCP has been notified that state or federal authorities have commenced an audit or investigation of the provider agreement, until such time as the matter under audit or investigation has been resolved.
+All such records must be maintained for a minimum of eight years from the renewal, amendment or termination date of the provider agreement.
+As specified in 42 C.F.R.
+438.3 (October 1, 2016), beginning January 1, 2018 such records must be maintained for a minimum of ten years from the renewal, amendment or termination date of the provider agreement.
+In the event the MCP has been notified that state or federal authorities have commenced an audit or investigation of the provider agreement, records must be maintained until such time as the matter under audit or investigation has been resolved.
 For the initial three years of the retention period, the MCP and its subcontractors must store the records in a manner and place that provides readily available access.

 Promulgated Under: 119.03